Engineers from Hyundai have been spotted testing the next generation of the Santa Fe mid-size SUV.

 It’s too early to talk powertrains but expect the 3-row SUV to continue with a naturally-aspirated V-6 while the 2-row model should continue with inline-4 options.
 Front-wheel drive should continue to be standard on both, with all-wheel drive remaining an option.

-Look for a debut in 2018, meaning we should see the vehicle arrive as a 2019 model.
+Look for a debut of the new Santa Fe later in 2018, meaning we should see the vehicle arrive as a 2019 model.